How I Knew I Had Stomach Cancer?

 -

-Feeling stuffed after just a few bites: When just a small meal leaves you uncomfortably full, especially if it happens regularly, it could point to a deeper issue with how your system is processing meals.
+Getting full after only a few bites: When even a small meal leaves them uncomfortably full, especially if it happens often, it might signal something off with how their system handles meals.

 Queasiness or throwing up for no clear reason: Occasional nausea happens to everyone, but if it lingers or leads to vomiting frequently, it’s time to ask questions about what’s behind it.